RayhanaAkterDev/javascript-complete-guide/01-fundamentals/11-io-methods/README.md

 ### 2.2 `confirm()`

 - Displays a dialog with OK and Cancel buttons
-- Returns true if OK is clicked, otherwise false
+- Returns `true` if OK is clicked, otherwise `false`

 ```js
 let isConfirmed = confirm("Do you want to continue?");
 console.log("User confirmed:", isConfirmed);
 ```

-Returns `true` (OK) or `false` (Cancel).

 ---